Kenney Walker

-Kenneth "Kenney" Walker (born December 23, 1988) is an American professional soccer player who currently plays for Kings Hammer FC in USL League Two.
+Kenneth "Kenney" Walker (born December 23, 1988) is an American professional soccer player.

 Early life

-Kenney Walker was born on December 23, 1988 in Wickliffe, Ohio to Mark Walker and Dawn Hoban.
+Kenney Walker was born on December 23, 1988, in Wickliffe, Ohio to Mark Walker and Dawn Hoban.
 He attended Wickliffe High School, where he played soccer for his senior year.
-That season, he scored seven goals and helped Wickliffe finish with an 18–4–1 record.
+That season, he scored seven goals and helped Wickliffe HS to an 18–4–1 record, finishing as the 2006 OHSAA D3 State Runner-Up to Champion Worthington Christian HS.
 He was recognized locally as the boys soccer player of the year by both The News-Herald and The Cleveland Plain Dealer.

 Walker matriculated to the University of Louisville in 2007.
 He played four seasons with the Cardinals men's soccer team from 2007 through 2011 (he redshirted the 2008 season due to an injury).
 In 2011, Walker was named to the All-Big East Conference Second Team.
 He graduated in 2011 with a degree in exercise science.

 Walker also played for USL Premier Development League team Chicago Fire Premier between 2010 and 2011.

 Career

 LA Galaxy and loans

 LA Galaxy selected Walker in the second round (No. 38 overall) of the 2012 MLS SuperDraft.
 Galaxy coach Bruce Arena spoke positively of Walker, telling reporters, "He is a defensive midfielder, a holding midfielder, an aggressive type of player and a good passer of the ball."

-Walker made his debut for Galaxy on May 26, 2012 against Houston Dynamo.
+Walker made his debut for Galaxy on May 26, 2012, against Houston Dynamo.
 He only played one half, however, and did not have another appearance for the rest of the season.
 In 2013, Walker logged no minutes with the Galaxy, and spent the latter half of the season on loan in the North American Soccer League (the second-division U.S. league at the time).
 On July 26, Walker was loaned to Florida-based Fort Lauderdale Strikers.
 He only had one appearance for them though, as he was loaned to Carolina RailHawks just a month later on August 22.
 He spent the remainder of the season in North Carolina, where he made 11 appearances.

 Walker began to see more action with Galaxy in 2014 and 2015, earning 7 starts and 16 appearances across the two years.
 He also spent significant time playing for LA Galaxy II, Galaxy's newly-formed reserve team in the United Soccer League.
 Walker debuted in Galaxy II's inaugural match against PDL side Fresno Fuego on February 13, 2014.
 Walker would go on to start in 14 of 16 appearances for Galaxy II over the following two years.